kartoza/django-react-base/docs/src/developer/documentation/overview.md

 ## Contributing to the documentation

-:pencil2: Note: The repo name in the images below is blurred out, you should work against the [PROJECT_NAME] repository when following these notes.
+:pencil2: Note: The repo name in the images below is blurred out, you should work against the GeoRepo-OS repository when following these notes.

-To start adding to the documentation navigate to the [home page](https://github.com/project_name/repository) of the repository.
+To start adding to the documentation navigate to the [home page](https://github.com/unicef-drp/GeoRepo-OS) of the repository.

 Once on the repository home page, 1️⃣ click on Fork
 ![Fork Repository 1](img/fork-repo-1.png)